Visual Concepts Syllabus

 Academic Integrity:

+This course follows the Highlands Student Academic Integrity Policy as described in the catalog.
+New Mexico Highlands University students are expected to maintain integrity through honesty and responsibility in all their academic work.
+Examples of academic dishonesty include Plagiarism, Cheating, Collusion, Facilitation, Fabrication, Multiple Submissions, and Falsification of Records.
 Penalties may range from a reduced grade on an individual assignment to a failing grade in the class.
 Students may also be flagged for major cases of academic dishonesty, and multiple flaggings of academic dishonesty may result in suspension (2 flags) or expulsion (3 flags).
 For additional information and more detailed definitions of academic dishonesty, please see the Student Academic Integrity Policy in the catalog and/or student handbook.
+WARNING: Under no circumstances will any written or visual document generated by AI be accepted for a grade when the assignment’s intent is student originality.
+Such submissions will be penalized as defined above.

 NMHU’s official policy states

-In accordance with federal law, it is university policy to comply with the Americans With Disabilities Act (ADA).
-If you believe that you have a physical, learning, or psychological disability that requires an academic accommodation, contact the Coordinator of Disability Services.
+Under federal law, it is university policy to comply with the Americans with Disabilities Act (ADA).
+If you believe that you have a physical, learning, or psychological disability that requires an academic accommodation, contact the Coordinator of Disability Services by phone at (505) 454-3250, via e-mail at camille@nmhu.edu, schedule a Zoom appointment, or visit Room 250 of the Lora Shields building on the Las Vegas campus.
+If you need the document upon which this notice appears in an alternative format, you may also contact the Coordinator of Disability Service.